• Skip to primary navigation

 5. Place the lid on the pot and lock in place.
 Set the steam release knob to sealing.

 7. When cooking cycle is finished, turn off the pot and let it sit undisturbed for 15 minutes (15 minute natural release).
-Then manually release the remaining steam (slowly at first, in short bursts so you know only steam will spew from the knob) until the pin in the lid drops down.
+Then manually release the remaining steam (slowly at first, in short bursts so you know only steam will spew from the vent) until the pin in the lid drops down.
 Then open the lid and use tongs to carefully remove the meat to a dish, spoon some of the hot cooking liquid over it and cover to let it rest.

 9. Slice the brisket against the grain for the most tender and easy to eat meat.
 Then place the meat and vegetables in a dish with enough cooking liquid poured over to make it nice and juicy.